-Bluesound, a Canadian company, is creating wireless speaker ecosystems and audio components that bring high resolution sound quality to the wi-fi hi-fi space.
+Bluesound, a Canadian company, is creating wireless speaker ecosystems and audio components that bring high resolution sound quality to your favourite music streaming services.
 They achieve this audiophile-level performance with technology from two of the most respected brands in audio—amplification is provided by NAD and the speaker drivers are made by PSB.
 The result optimizes high resolution sound of 24-bit (versus 16-bit CD quality) with convenient, moveable speakers loaded with features not offered by competitors.

 It is the preferred digital approach of even the most ardently old-school analogue audiophile.
 Dan Schmalle of Bainbridge, Washington, is an expert in classic tube audio equipment and founder of an audio kit manufacturing company, Bottlehead Corp.
 Known in audio circles as Doc.
 B, he has 27 years of experience in analogue audio reproduction that includes an effort to bring back audio tape with an initiative called The Tape Project.
 His knowledge and eagerness to get his hands dirty are mirrored in his other activities; he recently set the land speed record at the 2018 Bonneville Motorcycle Speed Trials in August on a vintage 1962 Honda CB77 Superhawk he restored himself.